NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Melfesh Monster) Death Throes.md

 * * *

-**Effect** The Melfesh Monster explodes in a 30-foot burst.
+**Effect** The Melfesh Monster explodes in a @Template\[burst|distance:30\].
 Creatures in the area take 3d8 fire and 3d8 poison damage (DC 24 Reflex check save).
 This ability replaces Reactive Growth.

 *Source: Pathfinder Lost Omens: Monsters of Myth* *OGL*